-WPL - WPL is a utility serving customers in Wisconsin and includes three reportable segments: a) electric operations; b) gas operations; and c) other, which includes WPL's interest in ATC in 2016, and the unallocated portions of the utility business.
+WPL - WPL is a utility serving customers in Wisconsin and includes three reportable segments: a) electric operations; b) gas operations; and c) other, which includes the unallocated portions of the utility business.
 Various line items in the following tables are not allocated to the electric and gas segments for management reporting purposes, and therefore, are included only in "Total."
 Intersegment revenues were not material to WPL's operations and there was no single customer whose revenues were 10% or more of WPL's consolidated revenues.
 All of WPL's operations and assets are located in the U.S. Certain financial information relating to WPL's business segments, which represent the services provided to its customers, was as follows (in millions):